-Fast forward a few days, and Kahn begins to show the first signs of mania: He comes up with a grandiose idea to build a souped up robotic grill that offers the total entertainment package.
-(Named the The Commander In Beef, might I add).
+Fast forward a few days, and Kahn begins to show the first signs of mania: He comes up with a grandiose idea to build a souped up robotic grill that offers the total entertainment package (named The Commander In Beef, might I add).
 The next day he gets up at the crack of dawn to begin building his masterpiece, revealing to Hank that he stayed up all night working out the details, and that he had the entire project mapped out in his brain.
 Hank begins to take more of a liking to Kahn after being exposed to his manic traits, describing him now as being outgoing, funny, energetic, and overflowing with passion.
-The next manic episode viewers get to experience, is when Hank and his neighbors go to visit Kahn, and they’re greeted with a over zealous man that’s simultaneously ironing clothes, baking cookies, and doing lunges.
-He admits to his friends that bright ideas come to him all the time, which is why he stayed up all night folding laundry, alphabetizing his CDs, and learning how to paint a self portrait.
+The next manic episode viewers get to experience, is when Hank and his neighbors go to visit Kahn, and they’re greeted with an overzealous man that’s simultaneously ironing clothes, baking cookies, and doing lunges.
+He admits to his friends that bright ideas come to him all the time, which is why he stayed up all night folding laundry, alphabetizing his CDs, and learning how to paint a self-portrait.
 Like Kahn, I too experience episodes of mania where I can function off little to no sleep, and I often come up with very creative, yet totally random ideas.
 This raw, ambitious energy is a huge factor in why many people with bipolar disorder stop or refuse to take medication.
-You feel unstoppable and ready to take on the world – who doesn’t want to feel like they can take over the world?
+You feel unstoppable and ready to take on the world – who doesn’t want to feel like they can accomplish anything?!

-But of course, with those bouts of mania comes the opposing emotion of depression; which our dear friend Kahn experiences as well.
-After a few days of intense energy and resourcefulness, he falls into a crippling depression.
-Hank and his friends can’t comprehend how Kahn’s personality can change so extremely from one moment to the next, that is until Hank shares the information that Kahn hasn’t been taking his medication.
-Best friend Dale asks what the medication is for, and when Hank tells him that they’re to even out his moods, he explains that expression is often used to describe people suffering from Manic Depression.
-The gang quickly springs into action to check on their neighbor, where they find him in a disheveled state, laying on the couch in complete darkness.
+Of course, with those bouts of mania comes the opposing emotion of depression – which our dear friend Kahn experiences as well.
+After a few days of intense energy and resourcefulness, he falls into a dark, crippling depression.
+Hank and his friends can’t comprehend how Kahn’s personality can change so extremely from one moment to the next – that is until Hank shares the information that Kahn hasn’t been taking his medication.
+Best friend Dale asks what the medication is for, and when Hank tells him that they’re to “even out his moods” – Dale enlightens Hank that expression is often used to describe people suffering from Manic Depression.
+The gang quickly springs into action to check on their neighbor, here they find him in a disheveled state, laying on the couch in complete darkness.
 They’re greeted this time by an empty shell of Kahn, who expresses that “Sadness covers me like a blanket.
 Tuck me in, let me die”.

 Hank, like many people in the real world, doesn’t understand that Kahn’s mental state can’t be shifted by trying just harder.
 He attempts to cheer him up by enticing him with funny movies, ice cream, and a pep talk that makes him cry…Been there and dealt with that.
 Mental illness can’t be managed simply by trying or doing harder.
 It just doesn’t work like that.
-For most people, it takes years of therapy, and usually a lifetime of medication to manage symptoms.
+For most people, it takes years of therapy, and more often than not, a lifetime of medication to manage symptoms.
 So in light of this newly acquired education, the guys decide to go and replace Kahn’s prescription so he can get back to feeling like himself.
 Unbeknownst to them however, is that while they were out getting his medication, Kahn’s mood was taking a upward swing back into mania.
 When they return to Kahn’s house, they find him doing step aerobics and working on a piece of machinery for the Commander In Beef.
 Yes, bipolar mood swings can be that rapid and intense.
+Again – been there, done that 😅